SumiSastri/dev-blogs/docs/Java/part_8_java-methods.md

 - Implements - with interfaces
 - Extends and Implements - with an abstract class and an interface
-- Static methods static - private and belongs to the class not instance of the class / private by default -- A way to ensure early binding within a class - not generally considered good practice (weakens encapsulation) -- Good for utility methods
+- Static methods static - private and belongs to the class not instance of the class / private by default -- A way to ensure early binding within a class - static methods are loaded when the class is loaded on JVM -- Good for utility methods - static variables are loaded first - int weight/ height will be loaded on registers first -- Variables default is null/ zero no need to provide default values -- Attributes marked as final so that they NEVER change `STATIC_HEIGHT` for example would be a way to initalise a variable

 ```java
 public class BmiCalcExample {